Entreaty

 As a brief overview, an Entreaty consists of 4 necessary parts:

-- Faith – Faith is an offering to the Gods, both showing a character´s devotion and also empowering the Gods to perform miracles.
-In order to determine the faith cost of an Entreaty, a priest must first enact a ceremony called “Petition” to commune with the Gods through the Menhir and discover the cost.
+- Faith – Faith is an offering to the Gods, both showing a character’s devotion and also empowering the Gods to perform miracles.
+In order to determine the faith cost of an Entreaty, a priest must first enact the Petition ceremony to commune with the Gods through the Menhir and discover the cost.
 The given amount is the minimum to be met for an Entreaty to succeed.

 - The Priest(s) – An Entreaty requires priests to do their work and communicate their intent to their God.
 All priests participating should be dedicated to the God they are addressing.

-- Dedication – No amount of faith or goodwill will cause things to just happen; no crowd of priests standing motionless can reach a God.
+- A grand ceremony – No amount of faith or goodwill will cause things to just happen; no crowd of priests standing motionless can reach a God.
 Once the priest(s) are gathered in the right place at the right time, they will be able to commune with their chosen God through the Menhir, and combine all these elements for a Entreaty to communicate their wish.

 Alignment of an Entreaty

-All priests are dedicated to their primary God.
+All priests have selected a primary God for the event.
 Their God has a domain of what they are concerned with and what aspects of the world they interact with.
 Their domain should reflect the nature of the Entreaty.
-This does limit the concerns of the Gods to an extent- the Guardian is not for battlefield strategy, that would be the Warrior- even though both have a concept of fighting for those you hold dear.
+This does limit the concerns of the Gods to an extent – the Guardian is not for battlefield strategy, that would be the Warrior – even though both have a concept of fighting for those you hold dear.

-While the Warrior might grant a boon to enhance a character´s strength in battle, the Guardian might grant a boon of wisdom to determine imminent threats.
-Both protect, but in the God´s respective way.
+While the Warrior might grant a boon to enhance a character’s strength in battle, the Guardian might grant a boon of wisdom to determine imminent threats.
+Both protect, but in the god’s specific way.

 Entreaty Process